 Who Is The Roku Streaming Stick+ For?

 Roku isn’t as known in the UK as it is in the US.
-In fact, in 2019 they became the most popular streaming platform in the US, ahead of Amazon, Apple and Samsung.
+In fact, in 2019 they became the most popular streaming platform in the US, ahead of Amazon, Apple and Samsung – and they’re still hugely popular today.
 They sell stand-alone streaming devices, as well as TV sets with Roku built-in (like the Hisense Roku TV).

 In the UK, Roku’s release schedule was a bit uneven over the years (although they also power the NOW TV boxes – so you might recognise their interface from those).

-But Roku’s three newest streaming devices are now all available in the UK:
+But Roku’s three main streaming devices are now all available in the UK:

 - Roku Streaming Stick+ – Roku’s premium 4K streaming stick.

-- Roku Premiere – A tiny, mid-priced 4K streaming box.
+- Roku Express 4K (see our review)– A tiny, mid-priced 4K streaming box.

 - Roku Express (see our review) – The cheap, entry-level streaming device.

-The Streaming Stick+ is their top of the line device (at least in the UK – in the US they also have the Roku Ultra, which is an even more powerful – and more expensive – streaming box), and as such, it offers very fast performance at a decent price and portable form factor.
+The Streaming Stick+ is their top of the line device (at least in the UK – in the US they also have the Roku Ultra, which is an even more powerful – and more expensive – streaming box), and as such, it offers very fast performance at a decent price and portable form factor (You can see our full Roku comparison here).

 Is The Roku Streaming Stick+ Better Than A Smart TV?